jcamp/wp-juniper/README.md

 For more information visit [http://plainmade.com/juniper](http://plainmade.com/juniper)

-Juniper is an open source, responsive professional WordPress template that supports Custom Post Types for portfolio items, services, and testimonials.
+Juniper is an open source, responsive professional WordPress theme that supports Custom Post Types for portfolio items, services, and testimonials.
 It also has a blog.

 # Credits